The latest Sony Marvel movie has finally swooped onto the big-screen.

 And in something of a surprise move, Michael Keaton was confirmed to be making an appearance in the film after featuring in the teaser trailer.
 It's yet to be confirmed whether he'll be reprising his Spider-Man role as Vulture, but there's certainly a strong possibility.

-Based on the trailer, it looks like we’ll be seeing a very dark take on the superhero genre.
+We'll be seeing a very dark take on the superhero genre.
 In the teaser, we meet Michael Morbius (Leto) as he attempts to fight a rare blood condition – going so far as to experiment with bat DNA in an attempt to cure himself, which transforms him into his vampire-like form.

 Will Tom Holland's Spider-Man make an appearance?